Skip to main content

 You've never seen death?
 Look in the mirror every day and you will see it like bees working in a glass hive.”
 Jean Cocteau.

 The title of this unsettling low-budget film comes from the French word meaning the ‘visible signs of an organism’s decomposition caused by death.’
 Moodily shot and with very little dialogue, Falardeau’s feature debut tells of a young woman who awakens one day to find her flesh beginning to rot.
 It unfolds as an unsettling rumination on the fragility of the flesh, an investigation of the body as an object, a commodity, and how we treat it while disconnecting ourselves from it in the process.
-The film’s emphasis is not on the why, but the how: how will this person react to what is happening to her?
 With it’s rather Cronenbergian concept of someone essentially trapped inside their own body as it rots away before their eyes, Thanatomorphose is an unflinching body-horror that doesn’t shy away from depicting all manner of disturbing imagery and worrying ideas.

-We follows this nameless woman’s downward spiral into madness, as her already seemingly fragile mental state begins to unwind as her body decomposes.
+The narrative charts this nameless woman’s downward spiral into madness.
 Kayden Rose delivers a suitably detached performance that enhances her character’s dissociative outlook.
 She appears quite disconnected from those around her, and indeed from herself.
-It is tempting to read her state of decomposition as a physical manifestation of her inner hopelessness and self-loathing, but Falardeau provides no easy answers; he opts to let the tale unravel objectively.
-The woman seems to have hit rock bottom and given up on life.
-She finds pleasure in nothing; not least her loveless, toxic relationship with an abusive man.
-What is perhaps most disturbing is how, much like Gregor Samsa in Kafka’s Metamorphosis, she just seems to accept what is happening to her; she even documents it, photographing the progress of decay and preserving the pieces that fall off her in little jars.
+It is tempting to read her state of decomposition as a physical manifestation of her inner hopelessness and apathy, but Falardeau provides no easy answers; he opts to let the tale unravel objectively.
+The woman seems to have hit rock bottom in her personal life.
+She finds pleasure in nothing, and is trapped in loveless, toxic relationship with an abusive man.
+What is perhaps most disturbing is how, much like Gregor Samsa in Kafka’s Metamorphosis, she seemingly accepts what is happening to her; she even documents it, photographing the progress of decay and preserving the pieces that fall off her in little jars.

 With its contemplative mood, deathly serious tone, crawling pace and unpleasant visuals, Thanatomorphose will not appeal to everyone; however those who stick with it might find themselves moved by its dark and despairing portrait of humanity, and the inherent weakness, fallibility and limitations of our mortal flesh.
 When the end comes it is truly harrowing, and the culmination of the young woman’s decomposition is realised through impressive stop-motion photography, with some deeply disturbing imagery that wouldn’t seem out of place in Hellraiser.
-Indeed, with its concepts of sex and death, eroticism and gore, Thanatomorphose recalls some of Clive Barker’s best work and is a truly original debut from a director well worth keeping an eye on.
+Indeed, with its concepts of sex and death, Thanatomorphose recalls some of Clive Barker’s best work and is an original debut feature.

 Popular posts from this blog